magwo/unobservable/benchmarks.md

 # On using pre-allocated arrays:

-http://jsperf.com/pre-allocated-arrays/59 (pre-allocation seems very performant unless you overflow)
+http://jsperf.com/pre-allocated-arrays/59 (pre-allocation seems very performant unless you overflow, but penalty for overflowing is not too bad)